musictheory/NilScript/README.md

     /** @const */ var TheConstant = 42;

 In both cases, the output includes the `/** @const */` annotation, allowing the variable to be inlined by the compiler (closure/UglifyJS/etc) in the build process.

+---
+## <a name="license"></a>License

+runtime.js is public domain.

+All other files in this project are licensed under the [MIT license](http://github.com/musictheory/oj/raw/master/LICENSE.MIT).